wanborj/PSPM-C/README.md

-### PSEFM-C
+### PSPM-C

-PSEFM-C is a coordinate real time programming language which is based on c language.
+PSPM-C is a time-triggered coordinate real time programming language which is based on c language.

 ### How to Install